Peering Behind the Shield: Guardrail Identification in Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we address the task of identifying guardrails employed in conversational AI agents.
-This capability not only provides attackers with additional information to conduct targeted attacks but also assists red team operators in auditing the origin of guardrails.
-Our proposed \method leverages adversarial prompts to identify the guardrail integrated into an AI agent.
-Experiments conducted on four candidate guardrails across various AI agents demonstrate the effectiveness of \method in diverse scenarios.
-Additionally, an ablation study underscores the significance of our proposed loss terms and the existence of the query set, revealing that its removal leads to a substantial degradation in identification performance.
+In this work, we tackle the problem of identifying guardrails deployed in conversational AI agents, a crucial step toward understanding system behavior and potential vulnerabilities.
+We propose \method, a novel approach that leverages guard-specific adversarial prompts to identify the guardrail component within a black-box AI agent for the first time, effectively addressing the key challenges in this task.
+Experiments conducted on four candidate guardrails across various AI agents demonstrate the effectiveness and robustness of \method.
+Our ablation study underscores the significance of our proposed loss terms and the query set, revealing that their removal leads to a substantial degradation in identification performance.